TApplencourt/OvO/README.md

   ovo.sh report [ --summary | --failed | --passed ] [--tablefmt (github|tsv|jira)]  ] [<result_folder>...]
   ovo.sh clean
   ovo.sh (-h | --help)
 ```

+Bug report and PR a more than welcome!
+The OpenMP specification can be tricky.
+And we use metaprograming to generate the test so, to pastiche Jamie Zawinski:
+>Some people, when confronted with a problem, think "I know, I'll use ~~regular expressions~~ metaprogramming."
+Now they have two problems.

 # Get me started

 ```